Kindergeld: a simple guide to child benefits in Germany

 Child benefits is not subject to income limitations.
 It is provided to any and all parents that qualify the criteria above.

-How much Kindergeld can i get?
+How much Kindergeld can I get?

 The amount is set by law Germany-wide.
-Since January 2022:
+In 2026, it is 259€ per child.

 How does payment work?